Hello! I'm a Humanist Ceremonies funeral celebrant, trained and accredited by Humanists UK.

 In a nutshell, Humanism is a word that can describe someone who is not religious.
 So, this is where I come in.
 I create and lead simple non-religious funeral ceremonies, at the time of cremation or burial.

 I'm not against including some religious content if it is appropriate and comforting to those bereaved.
-For example, my mum recalled singing All Things Bright and Beautiful in her school assemblies, so I included an instrumental version in her funeral last year.
+For example, my mum recalled singing All Things Bright and Beautiful in her school assemblies, so I included an instrumental version in her funeral.
 It's about being all-embracing and there is usually a period of reflection when people may want to say a private prayer.

 A bit about me.
 I'm originally from London and I've lived in my wife's hometown of St Helen's for the past 20 years.
-My key passion is music and although I've not managed to master playing an instrument, I've been to see more rock legends in concert than the average music goer.
-I'm happy to help you choose appropriate pop, rock, or classical music - if you need any help.
-My other passion is vintage cars and I own a Morris Minor - it is the same age as me, 57.
+My key passion is music I'm happy to help you choose appropriate pop, rock, or classical music - if you need any help.
+My other passion is vintage cars and I own a Morris Minor - it is the same age as me, 58.

 I will help you celebrate the life of your loved one, however, the day is ultimately a sad one, whichever way you try and mask it.